 - Create a class or school newspaper.
-This would be a great way to collaborate virtually.
+This would be a great way to collaborate across grade levels.

 - Write a letter or email to an organization.

 - Brainstorm a list of helpful people in your school or community.
-Write an email or letter thanking people for their hard work (i.e. the tech department or people handing out food during school closures)
+Write an email or letter thanking people for their hard work.

-Keep lessons short.
-Whether you are teaching writing synchronously (live) or asynchronously (recorded), writing lessons should always be brief and to the point.
+One of my favorite strategies that will boost student engagement in writing is to keep lessons short.
+Writing lessons should always be brief and to the point.
 This was always tough for me until I started supplementing with writing videos from @teachingwithoutfrills (Check out Hillary’s YouTube page).

 - Read your mentor text during another part of your day or record it to be watched beforehand.
 Refer back to a specific section or page that connects with your lesson.

 - DO NOT model writing an entire writing piece.
-Again, write a sentence, page or small section.
-Focus in on how you are incorporating the skill.
+Write a sentence, page, or small section.
+Focus on how you are incorporating the skill.

 - Set a timer for yourself during your mini-lesson to ensure you don’t go over.
 Less is more!